aeriaframework/docs/docs/aeria/collections.md

 }
 ```

 Finally, you can have CRUD-related functions directly bound to your collection by using the `functions` attribute.
-Each function will be accessible through it's respective REST endpoint.
+Those are builtin functions already provided by Aeria to avoid repetition when dealing with CRUD operations.
+If explicitly set to be exposed, the functions placed under the `functions` block will be made available as endpoints.

 ```aeria
 collection Person {